-FSMA grants the FDA greater authority over the safety of the national food supply and required the FDA to issue regulations mandating that risk-based preventive controls be observed by the majority of food manufacturers.
-Voluminous regulations and rules issued under FSMA are in varying degrees of implementation.
-Regardless, the FDA's authority under FSMA applies to all domestic food facilities and to all foreign facilities that supply food products to the United States.
-In addition, FSMA required the FDA to establish science-based minimum standards for the safe production and harvesting of produce and increase inspection of foreign and domestic facilities.
-With respect to both food and dietary supplements, the FSMA meaningfully augmented the FDA's ability to access both producers' and suppliers' records, as well as added new records that must be created and maintained.
-This increased access could permit the FDA to identify areas of concern it had not previously considered to be problematic either for us or for our suppliers.
-FSMA also requires the implementation of enhanced tracking and tracing of food and dietary supplements and, as a result, added recordkeeping burdens upon our suppliers.
+FSMA Implementation Risks.
+The FSMA significantly expanded food safety requirements and the FDA's regulatory authority over food safety.
+Voluminous regulations and rules issued under the FSMA are in varying degrees of implementation.
+In addition, the FSMA required the FDA to establish science-based minimum standards for the safe production and harvesting of produce and increase inspection of foreign and domestic facilities.
+With respect to both food products and dietary supplements, the FSMA meaningfully augmented the FDA's ability to access both producers' and suppliers' records and added new records that must be created and maintained.
+The FSMA also requires the implementation of enhanced tracking and tracing of food and dietary supplements and, as a result, added recordkeeping burdens upon our suppliers.
 In addition, under the FSMA, the FDA now has the authority to inspect certifications and therefore evaluate whether foods and ingredients from our suppliers are compliant with the FDA's regulatory requirements.
-Such inspections may delay the supply of certain products or result in certain products being unavailable to us for sale in our stores.
-The implementation of FSMA requirements may be too expensive or too complicated for some of our suppliers, which may result in certain products for some of our suppliers, which may result in certain products for some of our suppliers, which may result in certain products for some of our suppliers, which may result in certain products from small and/or local suppliers being unavailable to us for sale in our stores.
+Such inspections, and regulatory actions therefrom, may delay the supply of certain products or result in certain products being unavailable to us for sale in our stores.
+The implementation of the FSMA requirements may be too expensive or too complicated for some of our suppliers, which may increase the cost, or curtail or eliminate the supply, of certain products that we purchase from small and/or local suppliers.